MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomptrbase-class.md

 ### <a name="parameters"></a>Parametri

-*punkParent*<br/>
+*punkPadre*<br/>
 Puntatore all'interfaccia `IUnknown` dell'elemento padre.

 ### <a name="return-value"></a>Valore restituito

-Restituisce S_OK in caso di esito positivo o un errore HRESULT in caso di esito negativo.
+Restituisce S_OK in caso di esito positivo o un errore HRESULT in caso di errore.

 ### <a name="remarks"></a>Osservazioni